kemitchell/square-one-forms/confidentiality-ip.md

 **New Intellectual Property** means all _Intellectual Property Rights_ in these kinds of work, created by you alone or with others:

-  - work you do for the company
+  - work you do or have done for the company

-  - work you create using equipment, supplies, facilities, or confidential information from the company
+  - work you create using company equipment, supplies, facilities, or _Confidential Information_

-  - any work building on these kinds of work
+  - work building on these kinds of work

 ### State Law Exclusions